Sh1lovskiy/robo/vision/README.md

     assert np.allclose(points_c, points)
 ```

-All utilities follow SOLID.
-Each function or class focuses on a single task so the vision pipeline can be extended without modifying existing code.
+All utilities are self-contained.
+Each function or class performs one task so the vision pipeline can be extended without modifying existing code.

 ---